If you wish to study from January 2019 please go to the 2018/19 course page and select the Apply Now link.

 - Professional Development for Biomedical Science - Develop the skills and confidence you need to be a reflective practitioner.
 You'll do this through a range of workshops including intellectual property, leadership, presentation skills, systematic reviews, biomedical ethics and group dynamics.

 - Research Project - You'll conduct research at your workplace that will inform your 30,000 word thesis.
-You submit your proposal idea for research when you apply for the programme, and develop it with a supervision team from UWE and a suitable work colleague.
+You submit your proposal idea for research when you apply for the programme, and develop it with our supervision team and a suitable work colleague.
 The final thesis should be completed and submitted no later than 12 months after the end of the five-year programme.